Academics: S.J.D. Candidates begins here:

 NOTE: Candidates should meet or consult with their principal supervisor at least every two months throughout the year.

-NOTE: This timetable applies to May degree candidates; for November and March degrees, see “Degree Deadlines” above.
+(NOTE: The following timetable applies to May degree candidates; for November and March degrees, see “Degree Deadlines” above.)

 Second presentation at the S.J.D.
 Colloquium

-Tentative completion of dissertation and submission to principal supervisor and second reader
+Tentative completion of dissertation and submission to Graduate Program Office

-Completed dissertation (two copies) and written reports from faculty readers due in Graduate Program Office
+Completed dissertation (two copies) due in Graduate Program Office

 Awarding of S.J.D. degree